It’s the Olympics of the design world, and you’ll be happy to know Australia’s finest are certainly repping us well!

 Another linking factor is the experimental use of local materials.
 Adam Cornish presented his Rev stool for NAU, utilising processing capabilities readily available Melbourne, but atypical in traditional furniture design.
 ‘We wanted to take something industrial, and achieve an art finish,’ he told of his spun metal stool designs, this time in swirling nebular-like petrol-hues, and sandblasted champagne-coloured effects.

 For his LOCAL DESIGN debut, designer/architect Walter Barda unveiled his Torso Chair for VELA.
 Referencing the human form as a piece of furniture, the Gold Coast-manufactured design features nine-layers of micro-laminated timbers, making for a lightweight piece – so light, in fact, it can be easily inverted and used at two different chair heights!

 Another intriguing timber treatment was witnessed in Adelaide-based Jon Goulder‘s Innate collection of chair, consoles and coffee tables, finished with steel wool soaked in household vinegar.
 This intriguing process draws out the natural tannins in the Tasmanian Oak and Blackwoods.

-LOCAL MILAN champions the idea of ‘think global and buy local’, connecting creative talent and brands, supporting Australian-designed production and export, and actively promoting the growth of the Australian design industry.
-With this third iteration becoming the biggest yet, it’s super encouraging to witness the growth!
+LOCAL MILAN champions ‘think global and buy local’, connecting creative talent and brands, supporting Australian-designed production and export and actively promoting the growth of the Australian design industry.
+With this third iteration becoming the biggest yet, it’s wonderfully encouraging to see these ideas gaining traction!